jwagrunner/internet-draft/draft-wagner-tls-keysharepqc.md

 # Introduction

 The Transport Layer Security (TLS) Protocol Version 1.3 ([RFC8446]) is widely used to protect network traffic.
-To establish secure connection client and server first perhorm a "handshake" during which they negotiate cipher suites, compute shared session key and perform one-side or mutual authentication.
-TLS1.3 handshake protocol consists of several messages, and while the size of each handshake message can be up to 2^24 bytesm the size of some individual data blocks inside these messages is limited to 2^16 bytes.
+To establish secure connection client and server first perform a "handshake" during which they negotiate cipher suites, compute shared session key and perform one-side or mutual authentication.
+TLS 1.3 handshake protocol consists of several messages, and while the size of each handshake message can be up to 2^24 bytes the size of some individual data blocks inside these messages is limited to 2^16 bytes.
 This limitation makes it impossible to transfer larger data blocks in TLS 1.3 handshake.

 One possible application for larger data in TLS 1.3 handshake is post-quantum Key Encapsulation Mechanisms (KEM).
-Large public key algorithms, including the code-based cryptographic algorithm family Classic McEliece (see [I-D.josefsson-mceliece], [NIST], [DJB25], [RJM78], and [OQS24]), cannot be easily implemented in Transport Layer Security (TLS) Protocol Version 1.3 ([RFC8446]) due to the current key share limitations of 65,535 Bytes.
+Large public key algorithms, including the code-based cryptographic algorithm family Classic McEliece (see [I-D.josefsson-mceliece], [NIST], [DJB25], [RJM78], and [OQS24]), cannot be easily implemented in TLS 1.3 due to the current key share limitations of 65,535 Bytes.
 It is important to consider such uses of algorithms given that Classic McEliece is a Round 4 algorithm submitted in the National Institute of Standards and Technology (NIST) standardization process (see [PQC25]).
 Thus, enabling the use of Classic McEliece algorithms to be used in TLS 1.3 key exchanges and also presenting them as an alternative option to replace classical algorithms for future protection against the threat of attackers in possession of powerful quantum computers that will break classical encryption.

-This document discusses the possible ways how TLS 1.3 handshake can accommodate data larger than 64 Kbytes with immediate goal to be able to run Large public key KEMs, but not limited to.
+This document discusses the possible ways how the TLS 1.3 handshake can accommodate data larger than 64 Kbytes with an immediate goal to be able to run large public key KEMs, but not limited to.

 # Conventions and Definitions